vszakats/hb/.github/ISSUE_TEMPLATE.md

 ### Notes:

-In case of enquires, questions, usage issues and general or feature specific discussion, please use available public forums.
+In case of inquiries, questions, usage issues and general or feature specific discussion, please use available public forums.
 Popular ones are listed in the [README](../README.md#external-links).